 So should you ever follow your gut instincts?

 Yes there are some situations where it’s a good idea to listen to your gut.
 When you meet a guy that seems too good to be true – but you’re feeling a bit uneasy about him - then it’s a good idea to act on those impulses and get out of there, as your subconscious could be picking up on signs of the Dark Triad.
 This is something that I’ll cover in detail in another post.

 But when it comes to the initial chemistry or lack thereof – don’t set too much store by this.
 It doesn’t tell you if you’ll have a good relationship with this person.
 You have to assess him objectively.
 And I’ll tell you more on how to do this soon!

-If you’d like some support with finding the man you need, here are 3 ways I can help:
+If you'd like support in finding your man, here are some ways I can help:

-- Download my free e-book “5 Science-Based Ways to Find the Man You Need – for women over 50” and get started today on your journey to a fabulous relationship.
+- Download my free eBookGet your copy of "5 Science-Based Ways to Find the Man You Need - for Women Over 50" and get started today on your journey to a fabulous relationship.

 - 30 min Complementary Call with meLet’s have a chat about your dating challenges, we can talk about ways I can help you and I’ll give you some immediate personalised advice you can put into practice right away.
 Book a time that suits you HERE